How to get the most out of sites like eBay, Shpock, Vinted and Gumtree. What are your rights when using these platforms?

 We cannot guarantee they will help you make your fortune, but they could be the difference between your item selling and suffering the ignominy of re-listing for the third time.

-• Do use Paypal for a safe and convenient way to receive payment.
+Do use PayPal for a safe and convenient way to receive payment on eBay.

-• Don't bother paying a reserve fee for your item - it puts buyers off.
+Don't bother setting a reserve price for your item if it’s an option on the marketplace you’re using - it puts buyers off.

 For more seller tips, read our guide on making money using auction sites.